-Like so many other Western economies, the German economy has to struggle with worldwide low-wage competition that has increased in intensity during the last few decades.
-In the 1960s came the Japanese, in the 1970s and 1980s the Asian tigers, and in the 1990s the ex-communist countries, from Poland to China, comprising no less than 28 per cent of the world's population, and now also India is on the move with another 12 per cent.
+Like so many other western economies, the German economy has to struggle with world wide low-wage competition that has gained enormous strength during the last few decades.
+In the 1960s came the Japanese, in the 1970s and 1980s the Asian Tigers, and in the 1990s the ex-communist countries, from Poland to China, comprising no less than 28% of the world's population, and now also India is on the move with another 12%.
 While the new competition has confronted all countries of the West with serious adjustment problems, Germany has been affected particularly strongly because of its high wages.

 During the last two decades West Germany had the highest hourly wage cost of industrial workers in the world, and only recently has it been surpassed by Denmark.
-In 2004 West German wage costs per hour for industrial workers stood at 27.60 euros, while the respective costs for Sweden, France, the US, Japan and the UK, to name only five comparable countries, were 23.30, 20.70, 18.80, 17.90 and 19.90 euros respectively.
+In 2004 West German wage costs per hour for industrial workers stood at 27.60 euros while the respective costs for Sweden, France, the US, Japan and Britain, to name only five comparable countries were 23.30, 20.70, 18.80, 17.90 and 19.90 euros respectively.
 Figure 1 provides an overview of the current situation.